Plan Your Next Visit to the Historic

 GPS Address: 100 Red Cox Road, St. Augustine, FL 32080

-From south I-95: take the I-95 exit for hwy 207.
-Turn north/east on 207 to hwy 312.
-Turn right (east) on 312 and cross the intercoastal waterway bridge to Anastasia Island.
+From I-95 take Exit 311 for State Road 207.
+Turn northeast on 207 to State Road 312.
+Turn right on 312 and cross the intercoastal waterway bridge to Anastasia Island.
 You can see the lighthouse from the top of the bridge to the northeast.
-Continue on 312 to hwy A1A.
-Turn left (north) on A1A and continue to Red Cox Road.
-Turn right on Red Cox Road by the fire station and follow until you see our parking lot on the left.
+Continue on 312 to A1A.
+Turn left on A1A and continue to Red Cox Road.
+Turn right on Red Cox Road by the fire station and Hamilton Upchurch Skate Park and follow until you see our parking lot on the left just past the soccer fields.

 The St. Augustine Lighthouse & Museum is open daily from 9:00 a.m. to 6:00 p.m.*